puppetlabs/bolt/documentation/using_plugins.md

 To use a reference, add an object with a `_plugin` key where you want to use the resolved value.
 The `_plugin` value must be the name of the plugin to use, and the object must contain any required plugin-specific options.

-Bolt currently supports references in the `inventory.yaml` file, at the top level of the `targets` array, and in any location in a `config` object.
-It resolves references only as needed, which means that `targets` references are resolved when the inventory is loaded, while `config` references are resolved when a target that uses that config is loaded in a plan.
+Bolt currently supports references in the `inventory.yaml` file to define targets, groups, and any data like facts or config.
+It resolves references only as needed, which means that `targets` and `groups` references are resolved when the inventory is loaded, while data (`vars`, `facts`, `features`, `config`) references are resolved when a target that uses that data is loaded in a plan.

 For example, the following `inventory.yaml` will prompt a user for a password the first time the `example.com` target is used.